basm92/replication_packages/chapter4/README.md

   ### Data

   - There are various datasets, themselves the product of aggregations of raw data, in the folder `/Data/analysis/`.
 The dataset used on the basis of which the results are obtained is called `full_sample_analysis_allvars.csv`.
-This dataset is itself being cleaned in the file `/Code/Analysis/new_data_analysis.R`.
-This file creates various R objects on the basis of which the analyses are conducted.
-These datasets are saved as .RDS files as:
+  - This dataset is itself being cleaned in the file `/Code/Analysis/new_data_analysis.R`.
+  - This file creates various R objects on the basis of which the analyses are conducted.
-    - 1
-    - 2
-    - 3
-    - 4
-    - 5
-    - 6 (Still do this - clean these datasets a little bit by putting them in the right order)
   - And can be easily converted to e.g. .csv, Pickle, or anything else.